 - In a highly ideological and distorted response to criticism of this campaign, Campaign Director Alice Jay claimed that “our campaign offers one of the few directions that can save Israel as we know it….Extremists on both sides (Including both Netanyahu and Hamas) are the true threat to the kind of peace that reasonable people seek.”

-- The statement also asserts, “To address the violence we need to address the decades long dispossession of the Palestinian people and the occupation of millions.”
+- The statement also asserted, “To address the violence we need to address the decades long dispossession of the Palestinian people and the occupation of millions.”